-16. CONTINGENCY
+14. CONTINGENCY

-During the fiscal year ended January 31, 2007, an optionor of the Hearne Hill property (Note 5) which adjoins the Company's Morrison property had filed a Writ of Summons and Statement of Claim against the Company in respect to the option agreement on the Hearne Hill property, which it alleged was of no further force and effect and sought the return of the Hearne Hill property and the area of interest around the Hearne Hill claims.
-The Writ of Summons and Statement of Claim also included a claim for the return of the Morrison property.
-During the fiscal year ended January 31, 2009, the Company was advised that the application by the optionors of the Hearne Hill property to include the Company's Morrison property as part of their claim had been dismissed by the Supreme Court of British Columbia.
-The Company had accrued a total of \$200,000 as payable in regards to Hearne Hill.
+During the fiscal year ended January 31, 2007, an optionor of the Hearne Hill property (Note 5) had filed a Writ of Summons and Statement of Claim against the Company in respect to the option agreement on the Hearne Hill property.
+The Company had accrued a total of \$200,000 as payable in regards to this legal action.
 The accrued liability has been reversed and a recovery was recorded on the statement of operations for the year ended January 31, 2009.
-During the year ended January 31, 2010, a settlement had been reached with certain optionors of mineral claims in the Hearne Hill area, who had commenced an action against the Company in the BC Supreme Court in April 2006.
+During the year ended January 31, 2010, a settlement had been reached with certain optionors of mineral claims in the Hearne Hill area.
 Pursuant to the settlement, the Company will retain the right, title and interest in and to all claims that were the subject of the action, with the exception of Mineral Tenure No. 242812 (the "Hearne 1 Claim") and Mineral Tenure No. 242813 (the "Hearne 2 Claim"), which were transferred to the plaintiff optionors.
 Pursuant to the settlement, no cash payment was made to the plaintiffs and all claims in the action have been dismissed.

-17. SUBSEQUENT EVENTS
+15. SUBSEQUENT EVENTS